-1.2.
-The Host Institution may be any legal entity that is registered and located in Estonia.
-The Host Institution must confirm to the Estonian Ministry of the Environment (with a confirmation letter after the submission deadline) that the project can be carried out on their premises and that they will employ the Principal Investigator during the proposed project, should the project receive funding.
-If the Host Institution is a for-profit institution, then State aid and de minimis aid regulations must be taken into account (see Section 3 State Aid ).
-Eligible Call Modules All topics Eligible type of RDI and TRL Applied research TRL: 3-7 Submission of the (pre)proposal at the national level No Additional eligibility criteria Private enterprises should submit the state aid information.
-2. Requested Budget 2.1.
-Research expenses consist of direct costs, indirect costs and subcontracting costs.
-The research expenses must be used to carry out the project and be separately identifiable.
-2.2.
-Direct costs 2.2.1.
-Personnel costs are monthly salaries with social security charges and all the other statutory costs of the project participants, calculated according to the person's commitment and in proportion to the person's total workload at their Host Institution.
-2.2.2.
-Scholarships may be paid to master's and doctoral students.
-Alternatively, remuneration can be paid as salary to students.
-Eligible costs All payments to the students should be done according to the usual practices of the Host Institution, following the Estonian legal acts.
-2.2.3.
-Travel costs may cover expenses for transport, accommodation, daily allowances and travel insurance.
+Eligible Call Modules All to opics Englishe can iviouales All topics Eligible type of RDI and TRL Applied research TRL: 3-7 Submission of the (pre)proposal at the national level No Additional eligibility criteria Priva Private enterprises should submit the state aid information.
+2.1. subcounter process the part of the pa Research expenses consist of direct costs, indirect costs and contracting costs.
+The research expenses must be used to carry out project and be separately identifiable.
+Direct costs 1.
+Personnel costs are monthly salaries with social security charges all the other statutory costs of the project participants, calculated ording to the person's commitment and in proportion to the person's I workload at their Host Institution.
+2. Scholarships may be paid to master's and doctoral students.
+Transively, remuneration can be paid as salary to students.
+Transively, remuneration can be paid as salary to the usual stices of the Host Institution, following the Estonian legal acts.
+3. Travel costs may cover expenses for transport, accommodation, and allowances and travel insurance.
 Fringe benefits are ineligible costs.
-2.2.4.
-Other direct costs include: consumables, IT software, licences and minor equipment related to the project; publication and dissemination of project results; organising montings, cominant or conferences (room rent, catering); organising meetings, seminars or conferences (room rent, catering); fees for participating in scientific forums, conferences and other events related to the project;
+4. Other direct costs include: The sumables, IT software, licences and minor equipment related to the ect; To blication and dissemination of project results; The sanising meetings, seminars or conferences (room rent, catering); The set of participating in scientific forums, conferences and other events